Battery life recommendations

 Be conservative with location requests

-For example, consider a social networking app that tags updates with a user's current location.
-Or, consider a restaurant finder app that is designed to search for restaurants near the user's current location.
-In these instances, retrieving the location once when it's required is probably sufficient.
-While it might seem useful to have the user's precise location always available, this approach can cause a significant drain on the device battery.
+Consider a social networking app that tags updates with a user's current location, or a restaurant finder app that's designed to search for restaurants near the user's current location.
+For these apps, it's probably sufficient to make one location request, when needed.
+While it might seem useful to have the user's precise location always available, this requirement can cause a significant drain on the device battery.

 For information about how you can retrieve the location of the device, see Retrieving the Current Location.